 Plus, it supports a local company, another goal of the effort, said Hoffman.
 GeoMATRIX actually created the glass-fly ash aggregate with Yellowstone in mind.
 They named it Minerva, after the Minerva Terraces in Yellowstone’s Mammoth Hot Springs.

 Now the world’s first national park has turned to GeoMATRIX again to produce all the bathroom vanities, guest room window sills, and public area countertops in its five new Canyon lodges: Moran, Hayden, Chittenden, Rhyolite, and Washburn.
-Three opened in 2015 and two, this year.
+Three opened in 2015 and two, in 2016.

 The lodges were designed to complement the “Mission 66” and rustic architectural styles of the area while reducing their environmental impact.
 In addition to the recycled-glass products, they feature a number of sustainable elements: high-performance windows, wood from regional beetle-kill pine, automated “smart switches” in rooms for reduced energy usage, LED lighting, low-flow fixtures and toilets, and plumbing fixtures featuring recycled content.
 Because of these green features, four of the lodges have been LEED (Leadership in Energy and Environmental Design) certified at the Gold level and one (Washburn) at the Silver level by the U.S. Green Building Council.

 The recycled-glass-and-ash material is also showing up in the countertops and shelves in Yellowstone’s new Haynes Administrative Building in Mammoth as well as portions of the Gardiner Gateway Project in Gardiner, Mont., a joint effort of the National Park Service and several local, state, and federal entities.